Tealium/integration-magento2/README.md

 ```

 ## Configure
-In the admin panel under store configuration, you can set the  options for the extension (Stores->Configuration->Tealium->Tags).
+In the admin panel under store configuration, you can set the  options for the extension (Stores -> Configuration -> Tealium -> Tag Management).
 You will need to enable it, and define your TiQ account, profile, and environment information.

 ## Change Log

+- 3.1.0 Release
+    - Update for support of Magento 2.4
+    - Add tracking for user-submitted product reviews
+    - Bug fixes

+- 3.0.2 Release
+    - Add support for Magento 2.3.3

+- 3.0.1 Release
+    - Add support for Magento 2.2.8, 2.3.0, and 2.3.1-2

 - 2.0.0 Release
     - Updated composer.JSON